Littoral Response Group: Composition

 In 2021, the Ministry of Defence announced it would be investing £50 million into upgrading one of the Bay-class landing ship docks to better facilitate its role within the LRG concept, with upgrades to its command and control facilities and the installation of a permanent hangar.
 This was to have been a stopgap solution until the entry into service of the new Multi-Role Support Ships (MRSS) in the 2030s.
 In July 2022, it was reported that the future Littoral Strike role would be assumed by RFA Argus after a refit to convert her.
 Escort will be provided by at least one frigate or destroyer.
-However, this approach was effectively abandoned as of 2025 when Argus was laid up due to her poor condition.
+However, this approach was effectively abandoned as of 2025 when Argus was laid up due to her poor condition and later confirmed for scrapping.

 Fixed and rotary-wing remotely-piloted air systems (RPAS) are an integral part of the LRG concept.
 These systems provide commandos with increased strike, surveillance and logistical options, increasing their lethality, survivability and sustainability.